cld2labs/FinSights/TERMS_AND_CONDITIONS.md

-# Terms and Conditions – FinSights – Financial Document Summarization Blueprint
+# Terms and Conditions

-This repository contains the **FinSights – Financial Document Summarization Blueprint** maintained by Cloud2 Labs.
+This repository contains the **FinSights** maintained by Cloud2 Labs.

 By accessing or using this blueprint, you acknowledge and agree that: